-61 percent of dialogue registrants were first year undergraduate students during Spring 2019 dialogues
+61 percent of recent dialogue registrants were first-year undergraduate students

-Learn more about the Center for Diversity and Inclusion's Intergroup Dialogue in this video.
+Learn more about the Center for Diversity and Inclusion's Intergroup & Intragroup Dialogues in this video.

 Intergroup Dialogue topics change every semester, based on campus issues, student interest, pop culture, and local and global news.